Main image: (c) EL*C

 But, having to limit the number of artworks displayed somehow frustrated us – we wanted to show so much more.
 Hence the idea of the Lesbiennale – a whole art festival dedicated to celebrating creations by lesbian artists.

-So, after two successful large-scale conferences, we have decided to focus our next event on celebrating the vast amount of radical and political art created by lesbians in the past and present.
+So, after two successful large-scale conferences, we decided to focus our next event on celebrating the vast amount of radical and political art created by lesbians in the past and present.

 Expanding in this way feels very organic for EL*C: Both radical lesbians and artists historically have tested, challenged and many times proposed alternatives to the ways societies have been organised.
 At times when censorship or even criminalisation was in place, folks have had to be extra creative.